AbnerHenri/TestingRedux/redux/README.md

 - A new paths organization and a new archive for just the Store
 - Each State stay in a new Slice, where stay the reducers that are functions
-- Whitin that new Slice exporting the functions and 'Slice.reducer'
+- Whitin that new Slice we exporting the functions and 'Slice.reducer'
 - When we use the Dispatch we must pass the funcions with argument